 There are many pros and cons for retirees to consider before moving to Mexico.

 Safety is at the top of the list, but other practical concerns include the effort it takes to cross the border, how to find a desirable retirement area and the legal implications of living in another country.
 Relocating out of the country isn’t for everyone and there is no clear-cut answer on whether Mexico is a safe destination.

-During the late 1990s and early part of the 21st century, Americans were retiring to Mexico in record numbers.
+During the late 1990s and early 2000s, active adults retired to Mexico in record numbers.
 There were many reasons for this trend.
 The gorgeous weather makes Mexican destinations like Cabo and La Paz perfect for both vacations and resort-style living.
-The Mexican climate continues to be a draw for many Americans, but it may not be enough to overcome the potential downsides.
+The Mexican climate continues to be a draw for many active adults, but it may not be enough to overcome the potential downsides.

-Affordability has been another key reason for moving to Mexico, as the cost of living is well below what Americans could find in popular southern states.
-Today, a Mexican retirement home may be more affordable than ever.
-Yet the lower home prices are largely due to the fact that many Americans are now afraid that it may be unsafe to retire in Mexico.
+Affordability has been another key reason for moving to Mexico, as the cost of living is well below what active adults often find in popular southern states.
+Today, a Mexican retirement community may be more affordable than ever.
+Yet, the lower home prices could be due to the fact that many active adults are now afraid that it may be unsafe to retire in Mexico.

 Those who are considering retiring to Mexico should research the situation for themselves.
 A good place to start is by visiting the U.S. Bureau of Consular Affairs website, which offers tips for traveling abroad and living abroad.
 The website also offers country-specific information including in-depth information for those going to Mexico.

 Retirees who decide to retire to Mexico can take certain steps to ensure their safety once they get there.
 The most important thing they can do is register for the Smart Traveler Enrollment Program (STEP) and update their contact information with the American Embassy in Mexico.
 This will let the embassy update them with travel warnings and important information in case of emergencies.